CDN, security, and performance overview

 Each additional domain used on your website incurs an additional DNS lookup and connection.
 The fewer domains you use, the faster your website will load.
 HTTP/2 supports loading multiple files simultaneously over the same connection, so the old guidelines for “sharding” your assets amongst multiple domains no longer apply.

 The URLs of assets referenced in CMS pages such as developer file system files, CSS, JS, and images are automatically rewritten to match the domain of the current page when possible.
 So if you reference an image at http://cdn2.hubspot.net/hubfs/53/HubSpot_Logos/HSLogo_gray.svg on a page served on www.hubspot.com, the URL will automatically update to https://www.hubspot.com/hubfs/HubSpot_Logos/HSLogo_gray.svg.

 When you upload an image to the file manager, images are automatically optimized.
-Specifically, JPEGs and PNGs are stripped of their metadata (EXIF and other stuff that make images bigger).
-All images are also recompressed to be visually lossless.
-Additionally, we may serve images in a different encoding if it can be represented as a smaller PNG than a JPEG.
+Specifically, JPEGs and PNGs are stripped of their metadata (such as EXIF data).
+All images except for GIF files are recompressed to be visually lossless.
+Additionally, HubSpot may serve images in a different encoding if it can be represented as a smaller PNG than a JPEG.

-Images are re-saved at 72dpi regardless of their original resolution.
-If you upload a file at 300dpi, originally created for print, it will be converted tot 72dpi, which is the standard for the web.
+Images are re-saved at the web-standard 72dpi regardless of their original resolution.
+For example, if you upload a file at 300dpi, originally created for print, it will be converted to 72dpi.

-AMP, or Accelerated Mobile Pages, is a mobile-specific page format that loads content nearly instantaneously.
-AMP can be enabled on your HubSpot hosted blog posts with the flip of a switch.
-See How to use Accelerated Mobile Pages (AMP) in HubSpot for more details.
+AMP, or Accelerated Mobile Pages, is a mobile-specific page format that loads content nearly instantaneously, and can be enabled for HubSpot blog posts in your account settings.
+Learn more about using Accelerated Mobile Pages (AMP) in HubSpot.